Around Piazza Maggiore are many of the things to do in Bologna

 Bologna offers a mix of rich history, vibrant culture, and the best food in Italy.
 In this guide, you’ll find the top things to do in Bologna and its hidden gems.

 Whether you’re a history enthusiast, a foodie, or just looking to experience the local vibe, Bologna has something for you.
-Use this Bologna travel guide to discover the 15 best things to see and do in Bologna, as well as its hidden gems.
+Use this Bologna travel guide to discover the 15 best things to see and do in Bologna.
 So grab a gelato, put on your walking shoes, and let’s dive into the best things to do in Bologna!

 Below you can find useful resources for planning your trip to Bologna.
 These are brands and services I trust and use myself.
 Click on the links to check them out.